 The downtown area is a place where nature and art coexist.
 Strolling down the Malecon you’ll enjoy dozens of open-air sculptures created by famous local artists, Mexico and beyond.
 There are art galleries on just about every corner, events and showings abound year-round with artist from the block or from around the world.

 Enjoy the 55 miles of the beautiful Banderas Bay both on land and in the water that’s teaming with marine life (dolphins, manta rays, sea turtles and between November and March, even Humpback Whales).
-Enjoy the surrounding nature, the Sierra Madre Mountains, bask on the white sand beaches in the warm sunny weather, take trips north to the smaller towns (Bucerías, San Pancho, La Cruz) or up in the mountains to small colonial style towns like Mascota or Talpa de Allende where time stands still (maybe even a day trip to Tequila) or south to beautiful beaches like Mismaloya or ones you can only reach by boat, like Yelapa.
+Enjoy the surrounding nature, the Sierra Madre Mountains, bask on the golden sand beaches in the warm sunny weather, take trips north to the smaller towns (Bucerías, San Pancho, La Cruz) or up in the mountains to small colonial style towns like San Sebastian del Oeste, Mascota or Talpa de Allende where time stands still (maybe even a day trip to Tequila) or south to beautiful beaches like Mismaloya or ones you can only reach by boat, like Yelapa.

 So Puerto Vallarta is a place where ultramodern 5-star hotels coexist with cobblestone streets; Michelin Guide restaurants coexist with street side stands offering simple, but fresh, seafood or typical Mexican tacos.